Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Ecwid CSS Framework allows you to create interface faster and easier.
 If your application is a custom solution for your own store, we still recommend using the Ecwid styles, but it's not mandatory.

+### Native interface translations

+You are able to translate native applicaiton interface based on the language of Ecwid Control Panel.

+The current language of Ecwid Control Panel is provided in the authentication payload your application receives.

+Authentication Payload can be sent in two modes:

+- client-side (via hash `#`)
+- server-side (URL query string: `?` and `&`)

+So to translate the app interface inside of Ecwid Control Panel, you will need to:

+1. Find out how your app gets the payload (check your app iframe URL in browser's dev tools)
+2. Get `lang` field value from the payload
+3. Load the interface based on that value

+If the current language is not supported, use the fallback labels.
+For example, load English texts if user is Spanish and you don't have Spanish translations yet.

+More info on getting and parsing authentication payload: https://developers.ecwid.com/api-documentation/authentication-in-embedded-apps#app-authentication

 ## Deep linking

 Native apps in Ecwid Control Panel support deep linking, which means that they can receive information prior to being loaded and opened.
 This can provide your app with a new level of interactivity with a user by reacting to the context, sent to your app.